 - We implement rresearch into the potential of different materials for use as secondary mineral raw materials - with a focus on secondary minerals from mining and ore processing and their CRM content.

-- We operate a public mining service with a multi-year contract, in accordance with the Constitutive Act and the Mining Act-1.
+- We operate a public mining service and manage Mining book in accordance with the Constitutive Act and the ZRud-1.

 - We are working to obtain a national research programme in the field of minerals.